kasperjunge/Deep-Learning-Vinyl-Records/README.md

 3. Unzip vinyl-dataset.zip into repo folder.
 4. Run main.py or the jupyter notebook.

-Feel free to contact me if you have any additions or comments to this project.
+This i my first deep learning procject and may not be perfect, but feel free to contact me if you have any additions or comments to this project.